MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     	Set-AIPScannerConfiguration -Enforce On -Schedule Continuous

-    For the current preview version of the scanner:
+    For the preview version of the scanner:

     	Set-AIPScannerConfiguration -Enforce On -Schedule Always